LightBlueGamer/Prestigious/README.md

 Scavenge for items & lost treasures to either sell or use to reach the top of the leaderboard

+### Crafting

+Craft new items with resources gained from scavenging

+## V-1.1.0

+### B-1

+-   Added Recipe, RecipeResult and Ingredient classes

 ## V-1.0.0

 ### B-13